Menu

 • Zoom Webinar

-This series of six, three-hour, intensive workshops will be conducted over three months (April 27 thru July 7).
-This spaced format offers opportunities for education, practice and coaching that are not practical in a more tightly-sequenced series of workshops.
+This series of four intensive workshops will be conducted from June 9 through June 30.
+All are four-hour webinars.
 The goal of each session is to enhance knowledge, skill and confidence in providing effective client-centered care.

 Learning Objectives